jonathandean/magmaconf-2013-inter-app-api/README.md

-## Note
+## Purpose of the presentation

+- Explain when and why you might want to make a service application
+- Very simple place to start writing code and show a few utilities
+- You can totally google the rest once you have something started

+## What this presentation isn't

-Sample code is to get you started, not your production code.
+This is not your production code.
 Don't stop refactoring!
+Be sure to write tests.

+_(And I didn't test it all, so good luck!)_